lexibank/tlopo/out/vol4/chapter2.md

 ## 36. Emperors and large-eyed breams (_Lethrinidae_)

-Figure 2.18 _Lethrinus variegatus_, variegated emperor
+Figure 2.18:_Lethrinus variegatus_, variegated emperor

 Emperors inhabit shallow coastal waters around rocky outcrops and coral reefs, moving in schools.
 Most are fairly brightly coloured in shades of red and green.
 Their flesh is excellent (Munro 1967: p.324).
 Four genera are identified, _Lethrinus_, _Gnathodentex_, _Gymnocranius_ and _Monotaxis_.
 We have seven POc reconstructions, but in a number of instances their reflexes have come to be applied to different referents in daughter languages.
 In such cases reconstructions are simply labelled _Lethrinidae_ ox _Lethrinus spp._